Spring 2016 course

 This program is intended to broaden a student’s awareness of the international business climate.
 It will provide an understanding of the economic, political and cultural aspects of doing business in the European Union nation Spain.
 In addition, it will expose students to the theoretical foundations of global business strategies as well as the operational and marketing practices of firms headquartered in Europe, and conducting business throughout the world.
 This seminar is a field-based course that enables students to observe international environments and study, first-hand, four major industries as well as specific companies operating within those industries.
-Additionally students will spend time visiting cultural landmarks in Barcelona, Madrid and Toledo.
-Students are required to enroll in a 3 credit International Company Tour course.
+Additionally students may spend time visiting cultural landmarks in and around Barcelona.
+Students are required to enroll in the 3-credit, spring 2016 class International Company Tour course.
 Undergraduates enroll in INB 491; graduate students enroll in MKT 696.
-The course includes the company tour in May, as well as three mandatory pre-departure meetings held at 6 pm- 9 pm on Fridays in the spring semester March 20, April 10, and April 24.
+The course includes the company tour in May, as well as three mandatory pre-departure meetings held on Fridays, March 25 from 5:30-9pm, April 15 from 6-9pm and April 29 from 6-9pm.
+Undergraduates falling with in the tuition band of 12-18 credits with this course in the spring 2016 semester will not have to pay any additional tuition fees.

 Minimum undergraduate cumulative GPA of 2.0; minimum graduate cumulative GPA of 3.0.
 At the time of application, the applicant must have completed at least two semesters at CSU if a first year student, and at least one semester if a transfer or graduate student.
-The applicant must have not have an unpaid balance on their Treasury Services account and no infractions of the Student Code of Conduct which would prevent successful participation on the study tour.
+The applicant must not have an unpaid balance on their CSu student account nor have any infractions of the Student Code of Conduct which would prevent successful participation on the faculty-led program abroad.
 Course is closed to AMBA, GAMBA, MAMBA, or EMBA students.
-Minimum of 12 participants required.
+Minimum of 12 participants required for this course.

 - Entrance fees on company visits